TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe35_recipes/README.md

 If you want to add special crafting recipes, you can nearly always find something similar in one of the vanilla IRecipes and IRecipeSerializers for example
-SuspiciousStewRecipe (SpecialRecipe and SpecialRecipeSerializer) FurnaceRecipe (AbstractCookingRecipe and CookingRecipeSerializer) etc
+* SuspiciousStewRecipe (SpecialRecipe and SpecialRecipeSerializer)
+* FurnaceRecipe (AbstractCookingRecipe and CookingRecipeSerializer)<br>
+etc

 The names of vanilla Items can be found in the `Items` class.